moonrepo/moon/docs/task.md

 Tasks are commands that are ran in the context of a [project](./project.md).
 Underneath the hood, a task is simply a node module binary or system/shell command that is ran as a child-process.
-Tasks communicate between the Monolith client and server through a JSON-like message system.
+Tasks communicate between the Moon client and server through a JSON-like message system.

 ## Targets